• Skip to primary navigation

 Print Recipe Pin Recipe Rate this Recipe

-Ribeye Steak Crostini With Horseradish Sauce is a tender and savory party or game day appetizer.
-Slices of succulent ribeye are placed on top of crostini and finished with a creamy, cheesy horseradish sauce.
-It’s an easy starter you can make days ahead of time!
+Steak Crostini with Horseradish Sauce is the show-stopping appetizer your party spread has been missing!
+Tender, juicy ribeye slices are served on top of crostini and finished with a creamy, cheesy horseradish sauce.

 Ingredients